 Dissemination of clay pot coolers in Mopti, Mali

-To raise awareness and build local capacity to construct and sell clay pot coolers, MIT D-Lab and the World Vegetable Center developed a training curriculum covering:
+To raise awareness and build local capacity to construct and sell clay pot coolers, MIT D-Lab, the World Vegetable Center, and Institut d'Economie Rurale (IER) developed a training curriculum covering:

 - Importance of proper vegetable storage